 Each year Plum Island beachgoers must pack up their gear and vacate The Parker River National Wildlife Refuge when the piping plovers swoop in for nesting and breeding season causing a Plum Island refuge closure.
-The refuge shuts down to the public from late March to early July to protected these shorebirds listed as threatened on the Federal Endangered Species list.
+The majority of the refuge beaches shuts down to the public from April 1st to early July to protected these shorebirds listed as threatened on the Federal Endangered Species list.
 Thank you to local wildlife photographer and environmentalist Dan Graovac for capturing these amazing Piping Plover images.
 Visit Dan’s Instagram or facebook pages to view more of his stunning pictures.

 Why does Parker River close down?
 There are several reasons.
 While plovers nest and breed at other local beaches in the area that do not close to the public, Parker River is part of the National Wildlife Refuge System.
 This means their focusing is on preserving and encouraging wildlife, not on recreational fun.
 Unlike some other local coastal areas, the beaches on the refuge also have a very narrow shoreline.
 This makes keeping humans and their impacts on the environment at a safe distance from the plovers much more difficult.
 It is recommended that people stay at least 55 yards from piping plover habitats.
 At high tide, many stretches of Parker River are only 15 yards wide, making keeping a safe distance impossible.